So your decorating project is now complete.

-How to safely dispose of your old paint.
+How to safely dispose or recycle tins of your old paint.

-There are 2 ways to do this, and explained briefly, you can dispose of them yourself (the cheapest and preferred way) or you can PAY a company to get rid of the paint for you.
+There are 2 ways to do this, and explained briefly, you can dispose of them yourself (the cheapest and preferred way) or you can PAY a company to get rid of the redundant cans of paint for you.

 There are many specialist paint disposal companies who can do this, however it is only cost effective when you have a very large amount of paint, for example, left over from a huge building that was renovated, so unless you are in the trade yourself, let’s just look at home private home owners can solve the problem of old, leftover paint cans.

-The above is of course also true of surplus paint you may have kept in your shed or garage, with the intention of painting another part of the home at some point, but you may get a shock when you open the can after a year or so!
+The above is of course also true of surplus paint you may have kept in your shed or garage, with the intention of painting another part of the home at some point, but you may get a shock when you open the can after a year or so on the shelf!

 Whilst helping a mate of mine clear out his shed recently, we came across a load of old tins of paint.